KronosDev-Core/KronosCrypt-Public/README.md

 # KronosCrypt-Public
-This repo shows the performance of the script without revealing its composition and operation.
+This repo shows the performance of the script without revealing the code.

 <br>